dsalcido-ucsd/dSalcidoSparkProject/README.md

 ### SparkSession Configuration

-In `local[N]` mode the driver IS the executor, so only `spark.driver.memory` matters.
-96 GB is allocated to the driver, leaving headroom for the OS and JVM overhead on the 128 GB node.
+In `local[N]` mode the driver is also the executor, so only `spark.driver.memory` matters.
+96 GB is allocated to the driver, leaving headroom for OS and JVM overhead on the 128 GB node.

 **MS2 (Exploration):**
 ```python